wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 2.2.7 =
 - Added Japanese language translation to the plugin.
 The translation was submitted by Mana.
+- Added Serbian language translation to the plugin.
+The translation was submitted by Zoran Milijanovic.

 = 2.2.6 =
 - Fixed an issue with the category protection menu after the class refactoring work.